-Measure for Measure is one of Shakespeare’s most vivid explorations of society and thought-provoking comedies.
-Vincentio, Duke of Vienna, dismayed by his city’s decline into depravity and decadence, removes himself and appoints the puritanical Angelo to rule in his stead and correct the mess of his passive rule.
-Angelo empowered, rigidly follows the letter of law to root out immorality but sweeps up a young man Claudio and then makes him an example, condemning him to death.
+The plot follows Vincentio, Duke of Vienna, who’s dismayed by his city’s decline into depravity and decadence.
+The Duke removes himself and appoints the puritanical Angelo to rule in his stead to clean up the mess that’s left.
+Angelo empowered, rigidly follows the letter of law to root out immorality but sweeps up a young man Claudio, making him an example, and condemning him to death.
 Can Claudio’s sister, the novice nun Isabella, convince the cold Angelo to feel mercy?
 Do her words inspire empathy… or something else entirely?

 The production modernizes the play while keeping Shakespeare’s language intact.
 “When doing Shakespeare you have to answer the questions of ‘why’ and ‘when’,” Nogasky says.
 “The reason for bringing this play to life is all around us: society isn’t in a good place.
 Whatever your politics, you’ve probably noticed that.
 And the internet and our devices, things that promote free-thinking and information access that are supposed to connect us, have of late, fractured us, spread more than just data, and deepened wounds and resentments.
 Which is why it is a contemporary production, set in today’s world.”